mulle-objc/mulle-objc-runtime/README.md

 * `isa` is not part of the instance, but instead prefixed to the instance.

 * `Protocol` as a type and an object does not exist anymore.
+Instead there is PROTOCOL which is basically the same as SEL and has compiler support.

-* No global lock.
-The runtime only locks during `+initialize` on a per class basis
+* No global lock, except when loading code.
+The runtime in normal operation only locks during `+initialize` on a per class basis.

 * Protections against the fragile base class problem